Macleans College: International students

-The colleges main foreign student demographic is Chinese in ethnicity, though other student from Germany, Hungry, Brazil, Japan, Nepal etc. are also present.
+The colleges main foreign student demographic is Chinese in ethnicity, though other students from Germany, Hungary, Brazil, Japan, Nepal etc. are also present.

-Qualifications
+Qualifications and curriculum

 In 2013, 97.6 percent of students leaving Macleans College held at least NCEA Level 1 or IGCSE, 95.5 percent held at least NCEA Level 2 or AS, and 86.2 percent held at least University Entrance standard.
 This is compared to 85.2%, 74.2%, and 49.0% respectively for all students nationally.

+Until 2018, Macleans College offered both NCEA Level 1 and IGCSE in Year 11 as pathways into NCEA Level 2 and CIE AS Level.
+However, in response to external pressures and a commitment to better preparing students for their Year 12 and 13 examinations, the school made the strategic decision to move away from these curricula.
+In their place, Macleans College developed the Macleans Certification (MCERT).
+MCERT incorporates the most valuable elements of both IGCSE and NCEA Level 1, providing students with a rigorous and well-rounded foundation for senior academic success.